richardmcewan1979/learn-unit-testing-with-java/Readme_setup_maven.md

 build Maven use no archetype or simple etc

+///Remember to hot load when making change sin the POM///

 Check the pom.xml includes correct compilation source for Java.
 Should read 11 not 1.7 & note added an element to property to encode files in UTF-8 and avoid platform dependency warning when running verify on Maven.

     <properties>